areveur51/StellarMapWeb/replit.md

 # Overview
 StellarMapWeb is a Django application designed to visualize Stellar blockchain lineage data.
 It collects account creation relationships from the Horizon API, Stellar Expert, and Google BigQuery, stores this data in Astra DB (Cassandra), and renders it as interactive D3.js radial tree diagrams.
 The project aims to provide a comprehensive and cost-effective solution for exploring Stellar account relationships, with a focus on UI/UX, performance, and scalability.
-It includes features for identifying High-Value Accounts, offers a multi-theme interface, and provides enhanced admin portal navigation with clickable account hyperlinks.
+It includes features for identifying High-Value Accounts, offers a multi-theme interface, provides enhanced admin portal navigation with clickable account hyperlinks, and features a powerful Query Builder for Cassandra database exploration.

 # User Preferences
 - Preferred communication style: Simple, everyday language.